 A charter adds value to projects of every size, in every market, using every type of delivery approach, from traditional design-bid-build projects to lean execution strategies.
 Every one of these projects needs to have the right experts using the right strategies to pursue common goals, and that’s precisely what a charter guarantees.

-At CRB, the chartering process is a key component of our ONEsolution™ approach to integrated project delivery.
+At CRB, the project chartering process is a key component of our ONEsolution™ approach to integrated project delivery.
 Whatever the size of a project, it benefits from the flexible tools and expert guidance that are part of ONEsolution—including the project charter.
 We’ve facilitated the chartering process for projects as simple as equipment installations and as complex as a new, state-of-the-art manufacturing campus.
 Regardless of scale, all projects benefit greatly from the charter itself, and from the collaborative process behind it.

 Ready to launch your own project chartering process?